MoriEdan/cheat-scripts/mysql/troubleshooting.md

 workflow:<br>
 check if mysql is running using netstat<br>
+make sure nothing else is running on port 3306; if so, kill it<br>
 check if mysql is running on correct port<br>
 check mysql logs at /var/log<br>
 check bind address configuration<br>